 Well-Being at Northwestern

 The term “well-being” encompasses overall health, happiness, and prosperity.
 It is affected by many aspects of one’s life.
 The Office of Postdoctoral Affairs encourages all postdoctoral trainees to make their mental, physical, and emotional well-being a priority.
-This year, well-being is also a strategic priority for The Graduate School (TGS) as part of its Vision 2025 strategic plan.
 Our hope is for postdoctoral trainees to feel better equipped when attending to all aspects of their well-being during their time at Northwestern and beyond.

 Key campus resources to help support you in this endeavor during your time at Northwestern can be found below.
 To find additional well-being resources available to you as a postdoctoral trainee at Northwestern, please use the tool found on the Professional Development webpage to search and sort all campus opportunities.
 Those looking for supportive community environments can also find more information on the Affinity Groups page of this website.